 When Brexit came into force (January 2021) the old-style GB Stickers and the GB number plate ones with the Euro Stars flag were no longer valid and everyone driving in France and beyond had to have the plain white GB Sticker on their vehicles and trailers.

 Your number plates could no longer have the GB letters with the EU Flag around it and had to be replaced with the Union Jack and the GB letters.
+Just a few months later the rules changed yet again.

 For other European countries like France, Germany etc, merely having the new UK and Union Jack on your number plate is sufficient.